gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 The role of leader is of enabler and catalyst who can enable and empower the team to achieve the larger goal as a unit not just as individuals.
 Whatever is required to enable a team (could be training, team bonding, motivating, making resources available, connecting with right partners etc.) and make them feel happy as a family, who row the boat together, is leader’s responsibility.

 ### 8. Play the cards as required

+> "Always put your best foot forward, because you never know where your next step may lead you."
+>
+> ― Stephan Labossiere

 Every human is different from others and carry different capabilities and skill levels.
 As a leader, one should very well be aware of the strengths and weaknesses of each of his/her immediate team members.